 I joined Nannothemis for a trip west.
 She had a MiBCI meeting south of Coldwater, MI and I decided to skip the meeting and spend time along the Coldwater River in Branch County, Michigan on August 10th.

-This county hasn't been sufficiently surveyed for odes through the years with only 27 species tallied in the MOS database and all records before 1964.
+This county hasn't been sufficiently surveyed for odes through the years with only 27 species tallied and all records before 1964.
 Thus, it was time to add species and make some updates.

 1. My first stop around noon was a great location along the Coldwater River, Riverbend County Park.
 This clear water river appeared to have much potential with a nice flow and a good mix of substrate (gravel, stones, sand, silty areas at the riverbends).